top of page

 Kulikayo!

 Here I am.
 Back in the country that opened so many doors for me twelve years ago.
 The Pearl of Africa.
 How Uganda has changed since then!
 But how the rest of the world has changed too.
 Including myself… I came here as a young and curious student, together with one of my best friends.
-I studied International Development and he studied History.
-We were passionate about learning more about what development actually meant in an African context, the role of the western world in this and the culture and history of Uganda.
+He studied History and I studied International Development.
+We were passionate about learning what development actually meant in an African context, the role of the western world in this and the cultures and history of Uganda specifically.
 I come back as a single mum with my 2-year old daughter… The fact that I am back feels like an achievement but in many ways, I feel like I failed miserably.
-I didn’t succeed in what I initially came to do in Uganda and last year my relationship fell apart.
+I didn’t succeed in what I initially came to do in Uganda and last year I broke up with the father of my child.

 When I was here for the first time, I (obviously) felt like an outsider.
 But I worked at a project with people of my age, we learned from each other and we managed to overcome many differences among us.
 We were hopeful.
 Technically I am less of an outsider now; I have people here I call my friends, I know the language a bit and, sadly, I am like many Ugandan mothers: alone with a kid.
 I am less of an outsider but – it hurts to admit this – I am also less hopeful.
 I feel overwhelmed by a powerless feeling, questions about where I belong and insecurity about whether I made the right decision to come back.
-The good thing is that I know those feelings well and maybe I am also more realistic.
-I tend to go up and down between feeling at home in Uganda – and feeling that a white person can never be at home in Africa.
-I feel like I have become a stereotype; one of the many Dutch women here who failed to have a relationship with a Ugandan man.
+The good thing is that I know those feelings well and don’t immediately feel knocked off course by them.
+I tend to go up and down between feeling at home in Uganda and feeling that a white person can never fully be at peace in Africa.
+I am afraid I have become a stereotype; one of the many Dutch women here who failed to have a relationship with a Ugandan man.
 I try to remind myself that our relationship did not fail because of culture differences.
 I focus on the fact that no matter what happens, our return to Uganda is good because my daughter gets to spend time with her father again.
+We were here for 6 months last year, returned to the Netherlands for a few months because of our break-up but returned for an indefinite period — as being in Uganda was always our plan, not just Nyla’s dad’s.

 During my first months in Uganda in 2011, I wrote a lot.
 Although we had started using smartphones in the Netherlands, my friend and I had decided to leave those home.
-So, we only communicated with our people back home when we went to an internet café and wrote blogs.
-Writing kind of became my thing and a year later, when the same friend and I went to India (with two other good friends), people even asked me to write again so they could follow our adventures.
+So, we only communicated with people back home when we went to an internet café and wrote blogs.
+Writing became my thing and a year later, when the same friend and I went to India (with two other good friends), people even asked me to write again so they could follow our adventures.
 I kept writing for some time, until I started reading back my blogs.
-I felt naked and ashamed.
-I didn’t want the entire world to know about some of the things I had written and done and decided I would stop putting my private life online.
+I felt naked.
+I didn’t want the entire world to know about my private life and decided I would stop putting it online.

-My second time in Uganda was in January 2016.
+My second time in Uganda was in January 2015.
 Brave as I tried to be, I returned alone, without my friend.
 It was as if Uganda had called me.
 I had to go back.
-I had finished the first part of my studies and was all set with university.
+I had finished the first part of my university studies and didn’t really plan on going back.
 I felt like all I had ever done was learn from books and papers.
-I needed to experience and I wanted more creativity around me.
+I needed to experience life and I wanted more creativity around me.
 If I had the luxury to have a passport and make enough money to travel – because I was always busy with inequality and aware that many people in the world never got the opportunity to travel like I did – I’d better do something good with it instead of saving for big cars, houses or other things that people around me were busy with but that didn’t interest me.

-I was critical of the way in which a lot of us are raised in the western world; very protected, much by our own close family only and often with little self-awareness.
+I was critical of the way in which a lot of people are raised in the western world; very protected, much by our own close family only and often with little self-awareness.
 At the same time, a lot of kids in the west have to be independent at a very early age (which may be one of the reasons why so many young people are lonely and depressed – but that is another story).
 Independent as I was too, I entered the plane with my newly bought Sony camera.
-It was a small camera I had bought just a day before my flight because choosing what camera to spend my saved 500 euros on, was a hard choice.
+It was a small camera I had bought just a day before my flight because I couldn’t make up my mind about my long-saved 500 euros.
 But there I went; I would return to Africa and make myself more vulnerable, take nothing for granted, fight assumptions, listen and learn.
 I needed to let people challenge me, judge me, feel what that would do to me, and rethink my place in the world.
 Something inside of me said that if I really wanted to work on international development, I should put myself out there and learn through trial and error instead of joining the safe space of an organisation.

 And then what happened?
 I fell in love with one of the children from the family I filmed.
 The father of my now 2-year old daughter.
-And I fell in love hard.
-Maybe I had brought this upon myself by wishing for it but sure thing, I was challenged and judged and pushed to rethink my place in the world too.
+I was head over heels.
+Maybe I had brought this upon myself by wishing for it but it was the kind of relationship in which I was challenged and judged and pushed to rethink my place in the world too.
 Too much, if you ask me now.
 I entered a life I had not foreseen and, sadly, the things that happened were too many to handle for me and broke our relationship in the end.
+What started as a fun rollercoaster ride ended in a tragedy I’m not sure I will ever fully understand.

-For seven years, my now ex-boyfriend and I went up and down between Uganda and the Netherlands, trying to establish ourselves in both countries.
+For seven years, my now ex and I went up and down between Uganda and the Netherlands, trying to establish ourselves in both countries.
 Juggling the two countries was a mission in itself.
-I never had the peace of mind to really work on my film.
-Having a relationship with a Ugandan made me get to know Uganda from a perspective I could’ve never gotten to know, had I just come to the country as a film maker without any family relations.
+I never had the peace of mind to really work on my documentary film.
+But having a relationship with a Ugandan made me get to know Uganda from a perspective I could’ve never gotten to know, had I just come to the country as a film maker without any family relations.
 I told myself I had to use that to my advantage.
 Even more reasons to tell this story!
-It’s my duty to make this known to the world!
+At some point it almost felt like my duty to make this story known to the world!
 But I got so caught up in the story that I lost my ability to actually tell it.
 I became a part of it instead.
 It was as if I had stepped into the Matrix – there was no way back anymore.
 The more I got into it, the more I struggled with bringing the story across to people in the Netherlands.
 At times, it was as if I learned a new language but partly forgot my own.

-One of the most important things someone said to me in those seven months in the Netherlands is that when I return to Uganda, I should not be so scared to use my resources.
-I tend to think of resources in the sense of money and people (and then become a little critical of using resources because these resources are often abused too).
-This time it made me think of talents.
+One of the most important things someone said to me in the last months in the Netherlands, is that when I return to Uganda, I should not be scared to use my resources.
+I tend to think of resources in the sense of money and people (and then become critical of using resources because these resources are often abused too).
+This time however, it made me think of talents.
 It is only now that I realise that one of my resources is that I can write.
-I may feel confused about where I belong.
-Powerless about inequality.
-Heartbroken about poverty.
-Bitter about how people are handling things and not understanding each other.
-Infuriated when I feel the eyes of people piercing through my white skin with questions and assumptions I can never answer nor combat.
-But I make videos to connect people and when I don’t, I can write and try to connect people in that way.
-Perhaps I even have to write.
-Because next to video making, writing also helps myself make sense of this world.
-When I write, I often filter out my own illogical and overly emotional ideas.
+I may feel confused about where I belong, powerless about inequality, heartbroken about poverty and even bitter about how people misunderstand each other.
+I get uncomfortable when I think I feel the eyes of people piercing through my white skin with questions and assumptions I can never answer nor combat.
+But I can make videos to connect people and when I don’t, I can write.
+Even more than video making, writing helps me make sense of this world.
+When I write, I often filter out my own illogical or emotional ideas.

-More people, more mobile phones, more tarmac roads and more traffic.
+More people, more mobile phones, more tarmacked roads and more traffic.
 Bigger shopping malls and growing numbers of immigrants from other (African) countries.
 More recognition worldwide for Uganda’s progressive refugee policies.
 More intermarriages between people from different tribes and cultures.
 More droughts, more floods, less green and fewer clean water sources.
-More people with tap water at home but more people who have to fill up their jerry cans at the closest water source in the morning too.
-More awareness of Uganda’s wealth in the form of resources, raw materials, fertile soil and the good climate – and more focus on money making only as a means to be ‘rich’.
-More people that are busy with their pension instead of relying on their kids to be taking care of them in the future.
-More people who speak up against foreign influences in Africa that do more harm than good.
+More people with tap water at home but more people so also more people who have to fill up their jerry cans at the closest water source in the morning.
+More awareness of Uganda’s wealth in the form of resources, raw materials, fertile soil and the good climate – and more focus on money to become ‘rich’.
+More people that are busy with their pension instead of relying on their kids to care of them in the future.
+More people who speak up against foreign influences in Africa.
 More people who speak up against human rights violations in Uganda.
 Eddy Kenzo recently was the first Ugandan artist to be nominated for a Grammy with his song Gimme Love.
 Yoweri Moseveni is still Uganda’s president, as he has been for 36 years.
 Uganda’s middle class seems to be expanding though some argue the middle class is so unstable it cannot really be called a middle class.
 The majority of people who climbed to the middle-income ladder are a pain in the ass for Uganda’s president because they don’t vote for him.

 These are just some of the things I observe…

 Meanwhile, Uganda is also moving ahead with its much-discussed $10 billion Lake Albert oil project.
 They started digging for oil under one of its most beautiful and biodiverse national parks and plan on building a pipeline towards Tanzania's Indian Ocean port of Tanga.
-A disaster, if you ask me – but there are many different sides to this story and I am hesitant of judging it.
-Won’t I then be the neo-colonial westerner defining what’s right while it’s the west who caused most the worldwide climate disruption?
+A disaster, if you ask me – but there are many different sides to this story and I know I should be hesitant of judging it.
+Won’t I then be the neo-colonial westerner defining what’s right while it’s the west who caused most of the climate disruptions worldwide?
 Shouldn’t the west accept that now it’s time for Africa, understand that the main challenge for a country like Uganda is to create employment and acknowledge that this pipe line creates massive job opportunities?
 Opposition leader Bobi Wine spoke out against the construction of the pipeline saying that “until we have a leader that is accountable to the people, until the leadership is transparent and answerable to the people, until the leadership that we have is indeed a servant leadership, our oil can wait.”
-A good point, if you ask me.
-Political too.
-Oh, how my heart aches when I think of the habitat loss for those beautiful elephants, lions, hippos, monkeys, leopards and many more animals.
-But I feel like there isn’t much more I can do then observe and accept.
-Well… And write, make people talk and maybe think critically about certain situations.
+Oh, how my heart aches when I think of the habitat loss for all those beautiful elephants, lions, hippos, monkeys, leopards and many more animals.

 In Luganda, people say ‘kulikayo’ when you return home after you’ve been away.
 It warmed up my heart when people said ‘welcome home’ as they saw me back in Uganda.
 The way in which people value a home is something that inspires me about Uganda.
 The coming time, I hope to write more and about what makes home ‘home’ and how to protect this home.
 Not just my personal home but also our shared home in the sense of our countries, cultures and nature.
 I may delete all my writings again at some point – but well, twelve years have passed and let me just give blogging another shot.